leifan8440/minibot-wow/API.md

 - `npc = GetNpcWithIndex(index)`

 Gets a specific NPC by its index in the saved memory objects from the previous call to `GetNpcCount`.
+Notice this must be called within the same frame as the previous call to `GetNpcCount`.

 - `count = GetPlayerCount([center | x, y, z][, range][, rangeOption])`